rjjoaquin/leanframe-pulse-shopify-theme/README.md

 3. change .css to the liquid `{{ 'filesource.css' | asset_url }}` you created
 4. Use Alpine x-init or (not recommended) create the .js file in the section and add the script

+5. For section specific CSS that pulls from theme editor section settings, add style {% style %}

 This ensures no duplicate `<style>` is loaded into the page.
 Especially when inserting multiple instances of the same section

 # Development